-In this day and age, it is a crucial part of any business to understand how the software development process actually works.
-To let CEOs, managers, or stakeholders get through the confusing parts of the software development procedure, let us highlight few factors.
+In this day and age, it is crucial to understand how the software development process actually works when managing such a project.
+To help CEOs, managers, or stakeholders navigate the software development procedure, let us highlight a few factors.

 1. May Not Have Same Focus

 You want a superbly performing app for your clients that will boast great results.
 It has to be well-designed, too.
 However, the development team’s goals might not be aligned with this vision.
 In an ideal world, every department in a company would rally behind the vision of the company, and work to develop products that positively contribute to the company’s mission.
 However, real life is rarely so straightforward or simple.
 If a development team is not kept in the loop, it will be easy for them to lose sight of management’s ultimate focus.
 Thus, one must be particularly thorough while explaining the purpose of the software and the way in which it contributes to the company’s vision.

 2. Only Relevant, High-Quality Features Matter

 Oftentimes, a software application has loads of features, but most of them are not of good quality.
 With the variety of options in any app category, people will only use apps with well-designed and expertly-integrated features.
 It is of primary importance to increase the usability of a particular app and not just add useless features.
 Another important quality consideration is in running alpha and beta testing to preemptively resolve any bug issues before launch.

 Rome wasn’t built in a day, and your software or app won’t be either.
 No matter what deadline you set, you need to be flexible since getting a perfect product or a service means putting in the time and energy necessary to create a quality product.
 Leave your team room and time to pivot if a development team member has great ideas for the product that no one considered before the project began.
 An excellent app or software delivered a couple weeks behind schedule is far superior to on-time delivery of a hastily-compiled app or software that serves no purpose to any client.

 4. Quality Works On What You Pay